qLibc

 char * qstrunique (const char *seed)

-Generate unique id.
+Generate a unique ID.

 char * qstr_comma_number (int number)

-Convert integer to comma string.
+Convert an integer to a comma-separated string.

 bool qstrtest (int(*testfunc)(int), const char *str)